chameleon-ai/webm-for-4chan/README.md

 - Automatically trim silent portions of a video
 - Music mode optimized for songs
 - Combine static image with audio
-- Surround to stereo mixdown
+- Stereo and mono mixdown

 ## How Does it Work?
 It's a simple wrapper for ffmpeg.
 A precise file size is determined by first rendering the audio, then calculating a target video bit-rate in kbps using the remaining space not taken up by the audio.
 Then, using 2-pass encoding, it's up to ffmpeg to hit the target size exactly.
 It's usually very good at hitting the target size without going over, but it's not perfect.